SMI/dicompixelanon/doc/redact_dicom.md

 `x0,y0,+w,+h` (left,top and width,height).
 Brackets around the whole
 set are optional.
 Example: `(10,10,20,20);(30,30,+10,+10)`

+## Removing only the high-bit overlays

 If you only want to remove high-bit overlays (not redact rectangles), then only use the `--remove-high-bit-overlays` and `--dicom` options.
+This may be useful when you've already asked CTP to remove the overlay tags and just want to clear out the high bits of the pixel data.